 Low-cost sensor performance evaluations often only evaluate one pollutant of a multi-pollutant sensor.
 Findings for the one pollutant cannot be applied to the other pollutants.
 For example, the South Coast Air Quality Management District (AQMD) Air Quality Sensor Performance Evaluation Center (AQ-SPEC) has found good results for PM2.5 for a sensor that measures PM2.5, PM10, and volatile organic compounds (VOCs).
 Seeing good results for PM2.5 does not mean that the PM10 and VOC sensor components also work well.

 Low-cost sensor performance evaluations vary between models of the same sensor from the same company.
-A good evaluation for one model does not guarantee that a different model will work as well, even if it is using the same sensor technology.
+A good evaluation for one model does not guarantee that a different model will work as well, even if it is using the same sensor technology

 Tribes may have concerns regarding data sovereignty, data privacy and data ownership for sensors that upload to cloud based data management systems.
 Sensor manufactures/integrators own the data if it passes through their data management system.

 While these recommendations are limited in its scope concerning quality and reliability, basic information is provided that should assist Tribes and others in making the most appropriate application of low-cost sensor technology.
 USEPA has specific guidelines it must use in establishing regulatory-grade air monitors.
-As of current, no low-cost sensor currently meet these strict regulatory requirements nor have been formally submitted to EPA for such a determination.
+Currently, no low-cost sensor meets these strict regulatory requirements nor have been formally submitted to EPA for such a determination.
 Even though some sensor devices have been tested for measurement performance, durability, and usability, others have not.
 Therefore, the Committee provides these recommendations on low-cost sensor technology solely for informational purposes.